curl/everything-curl/sourcecode-contributing.md

 When you contribute anything to the project—code, documentation, bug fixes, suggestions or just good advice—we assume you do this with permission and you are not breaking any contracts or laws by providing that to us.
-If you don't have permission, don't contribute it to us.
+If you do not have permission, do not contribute it to us.

 Contributing to a project like curl could be many different things.
 While source code is the stuff that is needed to build the products, we are also